farant/catholic-3rd-millennium/README.md

 4.1.
 It is less perfect for governments to overlap geographically

 5. Is it more perfect for a government to be geographically large or geographically small?
 5.1.
-The most perfect size of a government is relatively small geographic region
+The most perfect size of a government is a relatively small geographic region
-     containing ~50,000-100,000 people
-5.1.1.
-Why is a government incorporating ~100,000 people more perfect?
+     containing no more than ~50,000-100,000 people 5.1.1.
+Why is a government incorporating <100,000 people more perfect?
 5.1.1.1.
-Because larger than that size people within the human system cannot sustain
+Because if the government is larger than that size the people within the human
-         personal relationships with eachother 5.1.1.2.
-Because larger than the implied geographical size lawmakers and law enforcers begin to be too physically isolated from the "on the ground reality" that their decision making is affecting.
+         system cannot sustain personal relationships with each other anymore.
+5.1.1.2.
+Because if the government is larger than the implied geographical size of <100,000
+         people lawmakers and law enforcers begin to be too physically isolated from the "on the ground reality" that their decision making is affecting.

 6. How can we categorize the ways a government can be imperfect?
 6.1.
 We can classify the imperfections of a government as either imperfections of scope,